 Those reward points are worth a minimum of $1,250 toward flights, hotels, and other travel expenses booked through the Chase travel portal.
 But by leveraging Chase transfer partners and sending these points to airlines like Air Canada Aeroplan, United, Iberia, or British Airways or even hotel chains like Hyatt, you can get much, much more value from this 100,000-point bonus.

-Here’s a quick list of some of the best ways you could redeem this big 100K point bonus.
+Here's a quick list of some of the best ways you could redeem this big 100,000-point bonus.

 This list is just the start!
-Read our full guide on 10 of the best ways to redeem Chase points!
+Read our full guide on the best ways to redeem Chase points!

 Take a Flight Deal & Make it Free

-One of our favorite uses of any frequent flyer points is booking the cheap domestic or international flight deals you find via Google Flights or with a Thrifty Traveler Premium subscription.
+One of our favorite uses of any credit card points is booking the cheap domestic or international flight deals you find via Google Flights or with a Thrifty Traveler Premium subscription.
 And the absolute best way to book them is with Chase Ultimate Rewards points.